leizhang88/e-store/README.md

 ## Description

-This is an e-store application built on Spring Boot framework, using MyBatis to access MySQL database via SQL.
+A full-stack web application built on Java Spring Boot with MyBatis and MySQL database.

 ## Features